Vegan Gravy | Just Like the Original

 • Red onions → White onions

-• Herbs → Feel free to use other herbs to give your gravy an individual flavor.
+• Herbs → You can of course use other herbs to give your sauce a unique flavor.

-Our gravy is vegan, but of course you can also use animal-based ingredients if you like!
+Our gravy is vegan, but of course you can also use animal ingredients if you want!

 ZUTATEN